riskoracle

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-There are zero parameters, so the baseline is 4.
-The description does not need to add parameter information; the schema coverage is trivially 100%.
+The tool has zero parameters, so the baseline is 4.
+The description does not need to elaborate on parameter semantics because there are none.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.